Baby Checklist for Registry

 Preparing for the arrival of a baby is exciting.
-However, if it’s your first, it can be a bit overwhelming.
+However, it is also a big financial event.
+If it’s your first time, it can be a bit overwhelming.
 What are some of the must-haves.
 What are some of the things that are recommended but not necessary.
 First-timers tend to buy it all.
 Follow the baby checklist to make sure that you don’t overspend but also don’t miss the necessary items.
 This post contains affiliate links.
 Please read the affiliate disclosure on the legal disclaimer page.

-Below are products that we used and liked but please do additional research before making a purchase.
-FoodLifeAndMoney does not claim responsibility for accidents occurring from the use of any of these products.
-Through this blog I want to share some of the things that worked for us as new parents.
+Below are products that we used and liked at the time of this writing in 2019 but please do additional research before making a purchase.
 At the end of the blog, there is a summary of the baby checklist.
 You can input prices for all the items to help budget the expenses.

 Crib – These typically cost anywhere between $100 and $500.
 Children typically sleep in a crib until they are 3 years or so .We had one which was slept in only for 6 months.
 We used a hand-me-down from our close friends.
 It belonged to their daughter.
 Hand-me-downs are great way to save some money.
 When our daughter refused to sleep in the original crib at 6 months, we bought a cheaper one from Ikea.
 It’s called